canthom/canthom/README.md

 - I'm only interest in quality : I want my creations to be responsives, fast and accessibles to everyone.

 What am I doing right now ?
-- 🔭 I’m currently working on ... my own WordPress Theme
+- :coumputer: I’m currently working on my first WordPress Theme
-- 🌱 I’m currently learning ...
-PHP & WordPress
+- :books: I’m currently learning PHP & WordPress

 In the future, I'd like to...
 - ... learn JS fundamentals :metal: